 An outstanding start of your day with a tour of the beautifully preserved medieval city.
 Sighisoara is also known as the home town of Count Dracula.
 Here you can visit the Clock Tower, which is the city’s landmark, the Torture Museum, the house where Dracula was born, and the Church on the Hill.
 The tour continues with the village Bran, located in the southern Transylvania.
 Visit the Bran Castle built by the Transylvanian Saxons in the 14th century, famous for its correlation to the legends about Dracula.
 Enjoy in the afternoon a walking tour in Brasov and discover the medieval atmosphere of the Council Square with the most important landmarks: The Old City Hall, the Orthodox Church and the Black Church.

 Travel to the elegant alpine resort of Sinaia and its beautiful Peles Castle – a masterpiece of German new-Renaissance architecture, considered by many as one of the most stunning castles in Europe.
 The castle served as the summer residence for the Royal Family and its 160 rooms are adorned with the finest examples of European art and crystal chandeliers.
 Scenic ride towards Tulcea and check-in at the hotel.

 Embark this morning on the excursion ship which will take you in the heart of Europe’s best preserved natural habitat.
 The Danube Delta is included in UNESCO’s World Heritage list since 1990, being one of the wildest areas of Europe.
 It is the sanctuary for more than 300 species of birds, being the major migration hub for thousands of birds heading from and to Mongolia, Siberia, India, Africa and China.
 Learn more about the formation of the Danube Delta and about the many bird and fish species living here.
 Enjoy the nature and observe the cormorants, the egrets, swans or pelicans around your ship.
 The lunch will be served onboard the ship.
-In the afternoon return to your hotel in Tulcea and enjoy the rest of the day at leisure.
-Dinner at the hotel.
+After lunch travel back to Bucharest.
+Farewell dinner at a local restaurant in the Old Town.

 Enjoy a scenic drive towards the International Airport Otopeni, and farewell to your guide.
 Have a safe flight!